hayotr/RPIPicoFreeRTOSCourse/README.md

 + MultiBlink: Blink multiple LEDs using different task priority
 + BlinkPriority: Use priority with tasks that create CPU workload
 + BlinkAssignment: Explore priority
++ I define on the main, led pad on 2

 ## 5 Semaphore